 "History of an error: 1.
 The real world, attainable to the wise, the pious, the virtuous man -he dwells in it, he is it.
 Oldest form of the idea, relatively sensible, simple, convincing.
 Transcription of the proposition 'I, Plato, am the truth'!...
 6. We have abolished the real world: what world is left?
 The apparent world perhaps?...
 But no!
 With the real world we have also abolished the apparent world!
 (Mid-day; moment of the shortest shadow; end of the longest error; zenith of mankind; INCIPIT ZARATHUSTRA" (translated by Adrian Caro.
-Nietzsche 2006).
+Nietzsche, F., 2006).
+41

-Nonetheless, on the topic of immediate concern, the Nietzschean adaptation of the Platonic image of the cave, the most useful recourse is to cite the opening
+Nonetheless, on the topic of immediate concern, the Nietzschean adaptation of the Platonic image of the cave, the most useful recourse is to cite the opening paragraphs of the foreword to Thus Spake Zarathustra (Also sprach Zarathustra), the book O'Neill always kept to hand and read again and again, a book that never disappointed him.
+42 The "Nietzschean superman" would arrive paradoxically when

-See, for example, Woodruff 2007, 3.
+38See, for example, Woodruff 2007, p.3.

-38 Gooding-Williams 2001, 51, 53.
+39Gooding-Williams 2001, pp. 51 and 53.

-Nietzsche 2007, 3 ("Die Lüge des Ideals war bisher der Fluch über die Realität, die Menschheit selbst ist durch sie bis in ihre untersten Instinkte hinein verlogen und falsch geworden..." - Nietzsche 1962, 1065 f.)

-Nietzsche 1968 ("Geschichte eines Irrtums: 1.
+402007, p.
+3 ("Die Lüge des Ideals war bisher der Fluch über die Realität, die Menschheit selbst ist durch sie bis in ihre untersten Instinkte hinein verlogen und falsch geworden..." -1962, pp. 1065-66) 411968 ("Geschichte eines Irrtums: 1.
 Die wahre Welt, erreichbar für den Weisen, den Frommen, den Tugendhaften, - er lebt in ihr, er ist sie. (Älteste Form der Idee, relativ klug, simpel, überzeugend.
-Umschreibung des Satzes, Ich, Plato, bin die Wahrheit'.)...
+Umschreibung des Satzes "Ich, Plato, bin die Wahrheit".)...
 6. Die wahre Welt haben wir abgeschafft: welche Welt blieb übrig? die scheinbare vielleicht?...
 Aber nein! mit der wahren Welt haben wir auch die scheinbare abgeschaft!
-(Mittag; Augenblick des kürzesten Schattens; Ende des Längsten Irrtums; Höhepunkt der Menschheit; INCIPIT ZARATHUSTRA" - Nietzsche 1962, 963).
+(Mittag; Augenblick des kürzesten Schattens; Ende des Längsten Irrtums; Höhepunkt der Menschheit; INCIPIT ZARATHUSTRA"-1962, p.
+963).

-paragraphs of the foreword to Thus Spake Zarathustra (Also sprach Zarathustra), the book O'Neill always kept to hand and read again and again, a book that never disappointed him.
-41 The Nietzschean superman would arrive paradoxically when the Light renounced the absolute transcendence with which Plato had endowed it.
+424 What you say of Lazarus Laughed deeply pleases me, particularly that you found something of Zarathustra in it.
+Zarathustra, although my work may appear like a pitiable contradiction to this statement and my life add an exclamation point to this contradiction, has influenced me more than any book I've read.
+I ran into it, through the bookshop of Benjamin Tucker, the old philosophical anarchist, when I was eighteen and I've always possessed a copy since then and every year or so I reread it and am never disappointed, which is more than I can say of almost any other book (that is, the Light renounced the absolute transcendence with which Plato had endowed it.
 An ineffectual Platonic light in the last analysis since it waits until someone appears and drags one of the prisoners by force up the steep and difficult slope to the outside.
-In contrast, the Light, Zarathustra's sun, descends into the cave because it is precisely the fact of illuminating it that guarantees its happiness, in the same way that, to reveal the superman, Zarathustra must first descend 42 and remain faithful to the earth.
-43
+In contrast, the Light, Zarathustra's sun, descends into the cave because it is precisely the fact of illuminating it that guarantees its happiness, in the same way that, to reveal the superman, Zarathustra must first descend43 and remain faithful to the earth.44